italiangrid/voms/index.md

 <div class="row-fluid marketing">
 	<div class="span6">
 		<h2 class="">Organization management</h2>
+        <p>In a nutshell, VOMS provides the tools to enable Virtual Organizations and attribute-based authorization in distributed contexts.</p>
-		<p>VOMS provides a web application for managing organizations.
-It support a rich registration process with AUP acceptance enforcement and membership expiration.
-Users can be assigned to groups and can be given roles and generics attributes.</p>
+		<p>VOMS supports a rich registration process compliant with the <a href="https://documents.egi.eu/public/RetrieveFile?docid=79&version=6&filename=EGI-SPG-VOManagement-V1_0.pdf">EGI policies on VO registration services</a>.
+Users can be organized in groups and can be assigned roles and other types of
-		<p>Or VO administrators can use a command line client for management.</p>
+        attributes.</p>
 	</div>
 	<div class="span6">
 		<img src="assets/img/webapp.png" class="img-rounded">